zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 Open a new terminal window and cd into the source code folder.

 **Step 3.**
-Edit the Makefile and change the "MAYA_VERSION" variable to match your current Maya release, and update the "MTOA_API_VERSION" variable to match your current Arnold release number.
+Edit the Makefile and change the `MAYA_VERSION` variable to match your current Maya release, and update the `MTOA_API_VERSION` variable to match your current Arnold release number.

 **Step 4.**
 Use the linux makefile to compile a new DomemasterStereo.so shader: